 3. Acclimatize to the Colorado altitude.

-Where are the best hikes in Colorado in Denver?
+Where are the best hikes in Colorado near Denver?

 Everywhere!
 But if you want to pick one location, Rocky Mountain National Park has dozens of hikes—easy hikes to moderate to challenging.